Black Loong Yaoguai Kings

 Lightning sparks powerful force,

-In thunder’s roar, he holds the place.
+In thunder’s roar, he holds his place.

 No Comments